Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Luxury (US$230 and up)

-• Four Seasons Hotel Hong Kong – In the heart of the Central District, with unbeatable views of Victoria Harbor and The Peak, this hotel offers impeccable 5-star service, spacious and air-conditioned rooms, marble bathrooms, and fine dining in its 3 on-site restaurants.
+• Four Seasons Hotel Hong Kong – In the heart of the Central District, with unbeatable views of Victoria Harbor and The Peak, this hotel offers impeccable 5-star service, spacious, air-conditioned rooms, marble bathrooms, and fine dining at its 3 on-site restaurants.

 • Madera Hollywood Hotel Hong Kong – This Hollywood-inspired hotel is recognizable for its eclectic design, but it also provides ultimate comfort.
 All rooms have a private bathroom, a wardrobe, and a flat-screen TV, and some even have a Blu-ray player.
 The front desk is open 24/7, and the staff is friendly and willing to help.